menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in San Francisco, the Outer Mission West neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 In addition, if you like crowded places, then you will probably enjoy the the Outer Mission West neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.0% of neighborhoods in the U.S., with 24,728 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Outer Mission West neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Outer Mission West neighborhood is one of the most walkable neighborhoods in America.

 Did you know that the Outer Mission West neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 63.7% of this neighborhood's residents have Asian ancestry.